In The Truth About Retirement Planning: Part 1 I shared tips that showed you the easiest and quickest ways to a financially worry-free retirement.

 Asset Allocation is the process of deciding what percentage of your investment portfolio money will be invested in each asset class that you choose to invest in.

-Several studies including Ibbotson and Kaplan (2000), and Brinson, Singer, and Beebower (1991), show that your asset allocation decisions are very important.
-Using data from pension and mutual funds, the studies showed that about 90% of a fund’s returns over time can be explained by its target asset allocation policy.
+Several studies including Ibbotson and Kaplan (2000), and Brinson, Singer, and Beebower (1991) show that your asset allocation decisions are critical.
+Using data from pension and mutual funds, the studies showed that about 90% of a fund’s returns over time could be explained by its target asset allocation policy.
 Remember this 90%.

 Let’s look at the impact of the effects of asset allocation in a comparable real-life situation.
 Target date funds are becoming increasingly popular with investors because they take care of your investment decisions based on one’s estimated retirement date.
 I took a look at the top-performing and bottom-performing target funds over the last five years, and what I found might surprise you.

 The difference in returns wasn’t due to one portfolio manager being better than the other.
 It was all due to asset allocation and how much risk they were taking.
 That has enormous implications for your choice on where to put your retirement money, should you decide to use target funds.

 The top-performing target funds outperformed the lowest by about 4-5% a year on average across various target dates for the past five years.
 The best performing funds underperformed the worst performing funds in 2008 by 8-9%.

 The difference can be explained by asset allocation.
 The funds that performed the best over the last five years simply had more exposure to the stock market than the worst performing funds.
 The funds that performed the best during the stock market correction of 2008 had a lower stock exposure.
 Before you pick a target fund, make sure you look at their asset allocation to understand how much risk you are taking on.